 On June 8, Honoring Choices was invited to provide a update on MOLST to the Guardianship Committee of the Probate and Family Court.
 Ellen M. DiPaola, Esq., President & CEO, provided a status report to the Guardianship Committee's Judges and Assistant Judicial Case Managers who oversee guardianship petitions and a guardian's request for permission to sign a MOLST form.
 The court is considered "a major stakeholder" in helping to safeguard and improve the serious illness journey for an incapacitated person, and to support a Guardian's role/responsibility to protect the rights of an incapacitated person and provide for essential care.
 We had a thoughtful discussion regarding the opportunity to improve the MOLST form, and align court protocols and procedures with fellow medical and community care stakeholders.
 The Honoring Choices Work Group will explore the Committee's suggestions and report back for further discussion.

-Register Today!
-September 19, Holyoke - MOLST: Meeting the Challenge Workshop
+September 19, 2017 - Holyoke.
+MOLST: Meeting the Challenge Workshop

-All care providers in the Holyoke, Springfield and Western Massachusetts are welcome to the MOLST: Meeting the Challenge Workshop on September 19, 1pm-4pm, at the Baystate Health Education Center, 361 Whitney Avenue, Holyoke.
-The third in our series of MOLST Workshops is generously hosted by Honoring Choices Alliance Partner, Western MA Transitions in Care Cross Continuum, sponsored by Baystate Health.
+Care providers in the Holyoke, Springfield and Western Massachusetts regions attended the MOLST: Meeting the Challenge Workshop at the Baystate Health Education Center, 361 Whitney Avenue, Holyoke.
+The third in our series of MOLST Workshops was generously hosted by Honoring Choices Alliance Partner, Western MA Transitions in Care Cross Continuum, sponsored by Baystate Health.

-SAVE THE DATE October 18, Worcester- MOLST: Meeting the Challenge Workshop
+October 18, 2017 - Worcester.
+MOLST: Meeting the Challenge Workshop

-All care providers in the Worcester and Central Massachusetts region are welcome to the MOLST: Meeting the Challenge Workshop on October 18, 8:30am-10:30 am, First Unitarian Church of Worcester.
-This fourth in our series of MOLST Workshops is generously hosted by the Worcester Honoring Choices Community Partners.
-Registration to follow shortly.
+All care providers in the Worcester and Central Massachusetts region came together to exchange ideas with this dynamic panel (pictured here), for a MOLST: Meeting the Challenge Workshop at the First Unitarian Church of Worcester.
+This is the fourth in our series of MOLST Workshops.